berkeleymt/berkeley.mt/content/events/bmmt-2026-online.md

 +++
-title = "BmMT 2025 Online"
+title = "BmMT 2026 Online"
-date = 2025-06-07
+date = 2026-06-06
-aliases = ["/bmmt-2025-online"]
+aliases = ["/bmmt-2026-online"]
 +++

+{% alert(title="BmMT Updates", status="info") %}
+This year, we plan on restructuring the online tournament!
+More details on the new contest format will be released on this page soon, but registration will still open **Monday, February 9 at 9:00 AM PT**.
+{% end %}

 The online, synchronous version of our middle school tournament!
-For those who are unable to travel long-distance to California, or weren't able to register for BmMT 2025 due to capacity limitations, we're offering an online experience as well.
+For those who are unable to travel long-distance to California, or weren't able to register for BmMT 2026 due to capacity limitations, we're offering an online experience as well.

 <!-- more -->

-{% alert(title="BmMT 2025 Q&A session", status="info") %}
-We will be holding a Q&A session about math competitions and BmMT on February 6 from 7–8 PM.
-If you are interested, please visit the [news post](/news/bmmt-2025-qanda-session/) for details on how to attend and submit questions!
-{% end %}

 BmMT Online is open to middle school students in **grades 8 or below**.
 In particular, there is **no lower age limit** to participate; advanced elementary school students are welcome to compete.
 Teams may have up to 5 students.
 You do not have to be local to the Bay Area or California to register for BmMT Online.

-The online tournament will take place synchronously on **June 7, 2025**.
+The online tournament will take place synchronously on **June 6, 2026**.
-If you're looking for our in-person tournament on April 12, 2025, details can be found on the [BmMT 2025 Event Page](/events/bmmt-2025/).
+If you're looking for our in-person tournament on April 12, 2026, details can be found on the [BmMT 2026 Event Page](/events/bmmt-2026/).

 This page contains primarily registration details.
 Detailed information on the schedule and other day-of-tournament details will be released closer to the event date.

 {% button_link(href="https://contestdojo.com/") %} Registration Portal {% end %}
-{% button_link(href="/news/bmmt-2025-online-logistics/") %} Logistics Page {% end %}

 ## Registration Timeline

-Registration will open on **Monday, February 10 at 9:00 AM PT** and will close **Friday, June 6 at 11:59 PM PT**.
+Registration will open on **Monday, February 9 at 9:00 AM PT** and will close **Friday, June 5 at 11:59 PM PT**.

 The fee for the online tournament is **$8 per student**.